race-against-ai/ngitl_micro_manager/README.md

 # NGITL Micromanager

 The NGITL MicroManager meant to help starting and Managing different Projects.
-Usage includes Component managing so you're able to let only the components you need to run and replace existing components with your own that you're currently working on
+Usage includes Component managing, so you're able to let only the components you need to run and replace existing components with your own that you're currently working on

+It also includes a Project Creator in its settings window, to set up another project instead of the standard one

 ## Setup environment